sakshi2912/rfid_carparking/README.md

 3. Servo motor twitching /not working :
    1. Insufficient power supply.
 Servo motor requires 5V of supply.
    2. Gnd and +5 interchanged
-DO NOT POWER SERVO MOTORS WITH LITHIUM ION BATTERIES

 Working model : https://youtu.be/TyeHmX3Uz6s